Single-conflict colorings of degenerate graphs: Uniquely restrictive conflicts

-Using Theorem \ref{thmOrientation}, we can prove Corollary \ref{cor:intro}, which gives an upper bound on the number of colors needed for a cooperative coloring of a family of degenerate graphs. \begin{proof}[Proof of Corollary \ref{cor:intro}] If $\Delta \leq 28$, then as $13(1+\log(\Delta)) \ge 2\Delta$, a theorem of Haxell \cite{Haxell} gives us the result.
+Using Theorem \ref{thmOrientation}, we can prove Corollary \ref{cor:intro}, which gives an upper bound on the number of colors needed for a cooperative coloring of a family of degenerate graphs. \sv{The proof is available in the full version on arXiv~\cite{OurArxiv}.} \toappendix{ \begin{proof}[Proof of Corollary \ref{cor:intro}] If $\Delta \leq 28$, then as $13(1+\log(\Delta)) \ge 2\Delta$, a theorem of Haxell \cite{Haxell} gives us the result.
 Hence, we assume that $\Delta > 28$.
 Furthermore, if $d = 1$, then the corollary holds by Theorem \ref{thmTree}, since the $1+o(1)$ coefficient in this theorem is less than $3$ for $\Delta > 10$.
 Hence, we assume that $d \geq 2$.
 Additionally, if $\Delta \leq 70$, then as $13(1+2\log(2\Delta))\ge 2\Delta$, a theorem of Haxell \cite{Haxell} gives us the result.